 “In general, if we’re seeing an increase in megafires, with direct injections (of pollutants) into the upper atmosphere, the effects can linger for weeks or months, and that could have more of a climate-cooling effect,” he said.

-More pieces to the wildfire-climate puzzle will fall into place later this summer after scientists evaluate data gathered by a C-130 airplane that's making daily cruises near Western U.S. wildfires to take detailed measurements of wildfire emissions.
+More pieces to the wildfire-climate puzzle will fall into place after scientists evaluate data gathered by a C-130 airplane that’s making daily cruises near Western U.S. wildfires to take detailed measurements of wildfire emissions.
 The mission is sponsored by the National Center for Atmospheric Research and the National Science Foundation.

 With the explosion of wildfires in the region the past few decades, the data will help evaluate impacts to human health and the environment, including nutrient cycling, cloud formation and global warming, said University of Wyoming atmospheric scientist Shane Michael Murphy, one of the project researchers.